wickathou/diploi.com/src/content/blog/hosting_bun_apps/hosting_bun_apps.md

 ## Configuring a custom domain for your Bun app in Production

-By default, all applications built on Diploi, use a `.diploi.app` URL.
-You can customize the subdomain, eg. `foo.diploi.app` to `foobar.diploi.app`, but if you want to switch to a fully custom domain, this is what you need to do:
+By default, all applications built on Diploi use a `.diploi.app` URL.
+You can customize the subdomain, eg, `foo.diploi.app` to `foobar.diploi.app`, but if you want to switch to a fully custom domain, this is what you need to do:

 1. Head to your Production Deployment’s **Options** tab, or go directly to:
    `https://console.diploi.com/<YOUR_USERNAME>/project/<YOUR_PROJECT_ID>/deployment/<YOUR_DEPLOYMENT_ID>/options`